jesusmartinoza/GoPokemon/README.md

 # GoPokemon
-In this game you are a pokemon and have to avoid pokeballs
+Little game built with OpenGL and GLUT, the goal is to dodge the pokeballs.
+It's the opposite of PokemonGo.

 ### Wireframe
 ![](https://raw.githubusercontent.com/jesusmartinoza/GoPokemon/master/Readme%20assets/wireframe.gif)